Javascript is not enabled.

 6. Learn about programs to help with chronic conditions

-Medicare has several programs to support people with chronic conditions, including a yearlong diabetes prevention program for those diagnosed with prediabetes, as well as a nutrition therapy program and a new $35 monthly cap on insulin costs.
+Medicare has several programs to support people with chronic conditions, including a yearlong diabetes prevention program for those diagnosed with prediabetes and a nutrition therapy program.
+A $35 monthly cap on insulin costs also helps with expenses.

-Medicare’s chronic care management services can help navigate care for people with two or more chronic conditions.
-Check out Your Medicare Coverage at Medicare.gov and use its handy search tool for information related to the condition.
+Medicare’s chronic care management services can help people with two or more chronic conditions.
+Check out Your Medicare Coverage at Medicare.gov and use its handy search tool.

-If your loved one has Medicare Advantage, consider a special needs plan that provides coverage and coordinated care for chronic conditions, such as diabetes, cardiovascular disease or end-stage renal disease.
+If your loved one has Medicare Advantage, consider a special needs plan that focuses on coverage for one chronic condition, such as diabetes, cardiovascular disease or end-stage renal disease.

 “That’s not something you necessarily know if you have never done that,” she says.
 “It’s so important that we value making sure caregivers have knowledge about how to care for their loved ones, and if you pay doctors and nurses for their time, it sends the signal that it’s important.”